mark-h-meng/Coursera-Full-Stack-Web-Development/5 Server-side Development with NodeJS/week-4/exercise-4-1-mongoose-population/README.md

 Step 5 Setting up a config File

- Copy config.js to the target folder \rest-server-passport
+ Copy config.js to the target folder /mongoose-population

 Step 6 Copying the necessary files to corresponding directories

- Move the folder /models to the folder /rest-server Move the app.js to the folder /rest-server
+ * Move the folder /models to the folder /mongoose-population
+ * Move the app.js to the folder /mongoose-population
- Move user.js, verify.js, dishRouter.js, promoRouter.js & leaderRouter.js to the folder /rest-server/router
+ * Move the folder /routes to the folder /mongoose-population

 Step 5 Starting the server & Test